giantswarm/docs/src/content/ui-api/gsctl/create-kubeconfig.md

 # `gsctl create kubeconfig`

 The `gsctl create kubeconfig` command is used to configure [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for access to a cluster in your Giant Swarm installation.
-It can operate in two different
+It can operate in multiple modes:
-modes:

 - By default, **your standard kubectl configuration file will be modified**.
 A cluster, user, and context entry are added.
 A client certificate together with a private key and the CA certificate of the cluster are placed in your gsctl configuration directory.

+- Use [Kubie](https://github.com/sbstp/kubie) to launch the context.
+It behaves similarly to the default, in that context entry is created,  but rather than modifying the existing context in kubectl, it will launch a new shell with the context set in the shell. **Please Note** To use this method, you need to have the `kubie` binary in your system path.

 - Alternatively, a **self-contained kubectl configuration file can be created**.
   This is useful when you would like to keep things separate, or if you want to